Geography BSc (Honours) 2025 entry

 Students will take the following compulsory modules in their second year.

-• Geography: Exploring the discipline 1: Students will learn to think geographically and to use key conceptual lenses such as time, space, context, scale, and variation, to analyse processes of change in physical and human phenomena.
+• Geography: Exploring the discipline 1: Students will learn to think geographically and to use key conceptual lenses such as time, space, context, scale, and variation to analyze processes of change in physical and human phenomena.

-• Geography: Exploring the discipline 2: explores more deeply Geography’s long interest in the environment, and the long and complex coproduction of humanity, ecosystems and landscapes.
-It includes discussion of the nature of power, difference and unequal subjectivities in society as well as those related to migration and human mobility.
+• Geography: Exploring the discipline 2: This module explores more deeply Geography’s long interest in the environment, and the long and complex co-production of humanity, ecosystems, and landscapes.
+It includes discussion of the nature of power, difference, and unequal subjectivities in society as well as those related to migration and human mobility.

-• Sustainable Scotland: draws on Scotland’s unique landscapes, patterns of urbanisation, and the geography of population to examine interrelated issues of land use and social inequalities to the broader questions of sustainability here in Scotland.
+• Sustainable Scotland: This module draws on Scotland’s unique landscapes, patterns of urbanization, and the geography of population to examine interrelated issues of land use and social inequalities in relation to the broader questions of sustainability in Scotland.

 If you decide to take geography in your third and fourth years, you can choose to specialise in certain aspects of the discipline that interest you.